Azure/azure-powershell/documentation/RFC/RFC0002-SubscriptionList-in-Get.md

 ## User Experience

-The default behavior will search accross all the subscriptions you have access:
+The default behavior will not change, but the user can specify a different subscription, or multiple subscriptions when performing gats.
+The output of these gets can be filtered and piped into any other cmdlet.

 ```PowerShell
 Get-AzVM -name "bla"